Exergist/BigKNOBv2/README.md

 * [QMK](https://qmk.fm/) is developed and maintained by Jack Humbert of OLKB with contributions from the community.
 * [HidLibrary](https://github.com/mikeobrien/HidLibrary) is developed and maintained by Mike O'Brien and Austin Mullins (and other contributors)
 * Keymap header ASCII art by [patorjk](https://patorjk.com/software/taag/).
-* Many thanks to the following excellent people (and probably others) from the [qmk Discord](https://discord.gg/Uq7gcHh) for their guideance:
+* Many thanks to the following people (and probably others) from the [qmk Discord](https://discord.gg/Uq7gcHh) for their guideance:
   * filterpaper
   * drashna
   * Dasky